MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md

 After the Android emulator starts, Xamarin.Android will deploy the app to the emulator.
 The emulator runs the app with the configured virtual device image.
-An example screenshot of the Android SDK Emulator is displayed below (the emulator is running a blank app called **MyApp**):
+An example screenshot of the Google Android Emulator is displayed below (the emulator is running a blank app called **MyApp**):

 ![Emulator running a blank app](running-the-emulator-images/emulator-running.png)